Cheyenne Depot Museum: History

-The station is built from blocks of sandstone quarried in Fort Collins, Colorado.
 The Depot was built directly down the street from and facing the Wyoming State Capitol building, signaling its significance to the city and state.

+John F. Coots was hired by the Union Pacific Railroad in 1886 to complete the depot.
+In the middle of July 1886, the Cheyenne community celebrated the placement of the cornerstone.
+The stone blocks were transported from the Union Pacific quarry to the Cheyenne depot by train.
+As the project continued, the administration hired more laborers to accommodate a May 1887 completion.
+The Cheyenne depot underwent a renovation in 1922, adding a 114 ft addition to the east side of the building.
+This addition was a near mirror of the west part of the depot and was built by H.W.
+Baum.
+The quarry used in 1886 for the original building was reopened and used to acquire matching stone for the new addition.
+The addition accompanied a dining room as well as a kitchen.

-The building was lengthened and renovated in 1922 and redecorated in 1929.
+The building was lengthened and renovated in 1922.
+In 1929, the depot underwent another major renewal, steel replaced structural wood members, and the interior was reimagined in the Art Deco style.
 Further renovations were made from 2001 to 2006, including a $6.5 million improvement by the city of Cheyenne and a plaza built in front of the Depot.
 This plaza hosts a variety of music and events throughout the year.

 Amtrak's San Francisco Zephyr ceased serving this station directly in 1979 in favor of a new station in Borie, nine miles to the west.
 This eliminated a time-consuming backup move in and out of the Cheyenne station.
 Passengers were bused between Borie and Cheyenne.
 Passenger rail service ended altogether in Wyoming when Amtrak canceled its Pioneer in 1997.

 As of 2022, a new train service is proposed to connect Cheyenne and Pueblo, Colorado.

 The Old West Museum and Cheyenne Frontier Days made an agreement that established the Cheyenne Depot Museum, Inc., as a 501(c)3 non-profit organization.
 The organization leased the depot from the city of Cheyenne for 25 years.